HomeMy WebLinkAbout1935-01-08 256

 appeared in reference to the application of Mr. Coulton

-for permission to locate a two car garage of good and brick
+Coulton for permission to locate a two car garage of wood and brick.

-veneer at the corner of Eaton Rodd and Blake Road, heatring
+Garage. veneer at the corner of Eaton Road and Blake Road, hearing

 of which was advertised to be held last week.
 They pre-